 In all that we do, we strive to be good data stewards to balance our data needs with our responsibilities to the people and communities we serve.

-Data about people—whether our employees, patients, physicians, veterinarians and other health professionals, customers, business partners, or other stakeholders—is essential to fulfilling our corporate mission and to operating our global research-intensive biopharmaceutical and animal-health businesses.
+Data about people—whether they’re employees, patients, physicians, veterinarians or other health professionals, customers, business partners, or other stakeholders—is essential to fulfilling our corporate mission and to operating our global research-intensive biopharmaceutical and animal-health businesses.

-Over the past 16 years, we have developed and continually improved a comprehensive global privacy program that promotes organizational accountability for privacy, data governance and data protection across our business, and with our collaborative partners and suppliers.
-On March 1, 2016, we became the first company in the world to obtain regulatory approval in the European Union (EU) for Binding Corporate Rules (BCR) based in part on our existing Asia Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules (CBPR) certified program.
+Over the past 17 years, we have developed and continually improved a comprehensive global privacy program that promotes organizational accountability for privacy, data governance, and data protection across our business, and with our collaborative partners and suppliers.

 This achievement demonstrates that organizations can rely on common internal standards and processes to govern international data transfers across both the EU and APEC regions to simplify their ability to address the growing regulatory challenges in this area.

-In November 2016, we self-certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
-These frameworks were designed by the U.S. Department of Commerce, and the European Commission and Swiss Administration, respectively, following the invalidation of the EU-U.S. and Swiss-U.S. Safe Harbor programs.
+We also self-certify to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
+These frameworks were designed by the U.S. Department of Commerce together with the European Commission and with the Swiss Administration, respectively, following the invalidation of the EU-U.S. and Swiss-U.S. Safe Harbor programs.